 Work-Study is a need-based form of Financial Aid that you earn through on or off-campus employment and receive in the form of a paycheck.
-The intent of the Work-Study Program is to encourage part-time employment and reduce the amount of loan debt incurred while attending college.
-Work-Study does so by paying a portion of your salary thus making it more advantageous for an employer to hire you.
-Lastly, any earnings made under work-study do not count against your aid eligibility when filling out the next year’s FAFSA or California Dream Act application.
+The Work-Study Program intends to encourage part-time employment and reduce loan debt incurred while attending college.
+Work-Study does so by paying a portion of your salary, thus making it more advantageous for an employer to hire you.
+Lastly, any earnings made under work-study do not count against your aid eligibility when filling out the following year’s FAFSA or California Dream Act application.

 Federal Work-Study is the main program awarded and used during the academic year.
 This program can encompass almost all positions on campus.
 Awards range from $1000-$2000.

-During the academic year this program is offered to eligible international students and Deferred Action for Childhood Arrivals (DACA) eligble Dream Act students.
-In summer, all eligible students are offered work study in this program.
-Awards vary from $500 to $5000.
+This program is offered to Deferred Action for Childhood Arrivals (DACA) eligible Dream Act students during the summer and academic year.
+Awards vary from $500 to $5000..

 UCLA BruinCorps is a community service learning program of UCLA Student Affairs that consists of two programs, Tutoring and the VISTA Project.
 Each has the goal of providing equal access to educational opportunities to under-resourced communities in Los Angeles County.
 BruinCorps members are committed to serving the needs of the community, most significantly the youth.
 Students hired under this program are eligible to petition for an increase in work-study up to $5000.
 Please note: an increase in work study may decrease students loans.